wiztools/xmltime/README.md

 </root>
 ```

-To unmarshall this XML, a struct like this needs to be defined:
+To unmarshal this XML, a struct like this needs to be defined:

 ```go
 import "encoding/xml"